 One name not getting as much burn but could wind up just as much in the mix is unranked Scranton, PA offensive tackle James McHale.
 McHale took an unofficial visit to Ohio State's Columbus campus yesterday and shared his thoughts with us on how the visit went:

 Yeah, I went today.
-I hadn't really talked to any coaches up until today, but Coach Meyer and Coach Warriner are the coaches who I talked to the most.
-Coach Warriner said he will be at my school next Friday.
+I hadn't really talked to any coaches up until today, but Coach Meyer and Coach Warinner are the coaches who I talked to the most.
+Coach Warinner said he will be at my school next Friday.
 Overall, I had a great time; I'm coming back for [Ohio State's] camp in June.